noelpuru/pytester-cov/README.md

 # pytester-cov

+This repository is protected under the `BSD 3-Clause License` which can be found in `LICENSE`.

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python)

 Enforce minimum pytest coverage by individual files, total, or both.
 Option to exclude directories and files as well.